 Opticians have been designing eyepieces for more than 300 years.
 Many classic designs (Huygens, Ramsden, Kellner, Orthoscopic, Plossl) are more than a century old.
 There are also some new, proprietary eyepiece designs that offer wider fields, sharper images, and/or longer eye relief.

 A tack-sharp image with pinpoint stars is what we want and expect to see in our astro-images.
 Excellent tracking, guiding, and focus are all essential, but we sometimes find ourselves taking these key components for granted.
 As the advanced astro-imagers venture into the ever-increasing variety of longer focal length telescopes, they will find themselves taking these essential elements far less for granted.

 Of all the celestial sights that pass across the sky, none is more inspiring or universally appealing than our planet's lone natural satellite, the Moon.
 Remember the rush of excitement that you felt when you first peered at the rugged lunar surface through a telescope or binoculars?
 (If you haven't, you'll be amazed.)

 Since 1975 Orion Telescopes & Binoculars has been offering telescopes for sale direct to customers, with an unswerving commitment to best quality products, value and unmatched customer care.
 Our 100% satisfaction guarantee says it all.

 At Orion, we are committed to sharing our knowledge and passion for astronomy and astrophotography with the amateur astronomy community.
 Visit the Orion Community Center for in-depth information on telescopes, binoculars, and astrophotography.
 You can find astrophotography "how to" tips and share your best astronomy pictures here.
-Submit astronomy articles, events, and reviews, and even become a featured Orion customer!
+Submit astronomy articles, events, & reviews, and even become a featured Orion customer!